Among the fundamental elements for generating power are taijū no idō or body weight shift and taijū no dendō or body weight transmission.

 The displacement of the body weight is when one moves his center of gravity.

 The transmission of the body weight is the action of putting the weight into the opponent.
 For example when one is grasped at the forearm, to use this point of contact to transfer his weight to another.
-It is not pushing!
+It is not pushing or pulling!